Taryatu-Chulutu: Geological context

 The volcanic field lies in the Taryatu depression, on the northern slope of the Hangai range.
 There, the field spans the river valleys of the Chuluut River, its tributary Gichigin and the Suman River rivers.
 The field is sometimes named Tariat volcanic field after the town of Tariat.
 Rivers frequently run in canyons bordered by lava plains.

 Tectonically, the field is located within the Tarvagatay terrane which formed 3,000-200 mya ago and between 1,000 and 250 mya was accreted into the Central Asian Orogenic Belt.
 This terrane is formed by amphibolite, gneiss, migmatite and schist.
 An anorthosite pluton has yielded ages of 3,050 mya and is the oldest age from this terrane.
 Following stabilization of the whole Hangai region in the Paleozoic, only in the late Cenozoic did tectonic activity recommence.

 Volcanism in this field appears to be related to volcanism which is widespread in this part of Asia.
 Localized asthenosphere upwellings may be responsible for these volcanic events at Hangai and other volcanic centres around Lake Baikal.
 Other theories for the Hangai postulate a mantle plume or the removal of part of the lithosphere by asthenospheric currents.
+Magnetotelluric analysis has found evidence of mantle upwelling.